Inc0mple/DungeonCrawler1DProject/README.md

 #### **Map-related**

-- `fogMap(inputMap)`: Takes in a map in the form of a list of lists and creates a fogged version of it.
+- `fogMap(inputMap)`: Takes in a map in the form of a list of lists and returns a fogged version of it.

 - `printMap(map)`: Takes in a map in the form of a list-of-lists and prints it in a more human-readable format (Without punctuations etc.).
 Returns nothing.